raspberrypi/documentation/remote-access/ssh/README.md

 ##1.
 Set up your client

 SSH is built into Linux distributions and Mac OS.
 For Windows and mobile devices, third-party SSH clients are available.
-See the following guides for using SSH depending on the OS used by the computer or device you are connecting from:
+See the following guides for using SSH with the OS on your computer or device:

 - [Linux & Mac OS](unix.md)
 - [Windows](windows.md)